Information for Prospective Students

 We welcome accepted students and their families to the Computer Science Department at Rensselaer!
-Use this webpage to navigate our online events over the coming weeks, to familiarize yourself with our department, and to get your questions answered.
+Use this webpage to familiarize yourself with our department and get your questions answered.

 About the Department

 The undergraduate program in computer science prepares students to solve real-world problems and carry out fundamental research.
 Our undergraduates distinguish themselves by landing high-income jobs at such companies as Google, IBM, Microsoft, Bloomberg, Epic Systems, Facebook, Amazon, and numerous other companies both large and small.
 Many of our students go on to prominent graduate schools.
 Given our strengths and successes, in 2019, our incoming class of first-year students was again one of the largest ever in our 34-year history.
 And recently, in the Fall 2018 semester, computer science became the largest major at Rensselaer.